MrPlusGH/NPlusMiner/README.md

 Fee:

       There is a 8 minutes per day fee (0.5%).
       Devs are doing their best to make NPlusminer your best tool.
       We have a fair fee distribution system to contributors.

 *****

 ## Features list

+   AI

+      NPlusMiner provides deep data analysis to lead to the best mining decisions.
+      BrainPlus is the Core brain computing these calculations and criteria.
+      Not only this does analyze prices, but aglos/coins performances or orphans rate as well.

    GUI